RyanSquad/Hedgeway-Expo/README.md

 2. Set up environment variables:
    - Copy `env.example` to `.env` (or create `.env` file)
-   - Fill in your Supabase credentials, API URL, and Expo Project ID
+   - Fill in your external API URL and Expo Project ID

 3. Start the development server:
 ```bash